dacvs/aoc2023/README.md

 If you want to run my scripts, you will need Python.
 I used Python 3.10, but any recent Python should work.
 You should find the problem statement and problem inputs at the Advent of Code web site.
 Record your problem inputs, one file per day, in files named "input/01.txt", "input/02.txt", and so on.
 Then run `python3 d01p1.py`, for example.

 ## Comments

+Here are some comments on my solutions.
+My solutions appear in the listing of files.
+For example, file d01p1.py is my solution to the problem of day 1, part 1.

 ### Day 2